joaomelo/blog/src/posts/2020-05-18-multi-value-dialogs-in-google-sheets/2020-05-18-multi-value-dialogs-in-google-sheets.md

 We can improve upon what we did until here by styling the dialog and creating better UI feedback.
 You will see that if we select the menu while in a cell without validation criteria, the user will get a confusing exception message.
 We also could deal better with the asynchronous aspects.
 But I will leave that outside the scope of this post.
 Maybe you can give some suggestions in the GitHub repository.

-Talking about that, you can find the full code for this project in this (GitHub repository)[https://github.com/joaomelo/dialog-to-select-multiple-values-in-google-sheets].
+Talking about that, you can find the full code for this project in this [GitHub repository](https://github.com/joaomelo/dialog-to-select-multiple-values-in-google-sheets).